• Skip to primary navigation

 Step 4

-• Place the tofu pieces on a baking tray lined with a silicone mat or parchment paper (these also reduce the need for oil).
-Spread the pieces out, don’t crowd them.
+• Place the bite-sized pieces on a baking sheet lined with a silicone mat or parchment paper (these also reduce the need for oil).
+Spread the pieces out in a single layer, don’t crowd them.
 This also helps the heat move around the pieces so they crisp up.
 If you don't mind a little oil, you can always lightly spray a baking tray with oil to prevent the tofu from sticking.

 • Bake for 40 minutes total, flipping halfway through.